 I know that there’s a God above

 C’mon people.
 The song’s about one or several of Cohen’s many carnal conjugations.
-But because he did so through poetry, employing the H-word along the way, his song—like Newton’s with its G-word—becomes fodder for all manner of communal confabs, including Biden’s Tuesday tribute to those taken by a pitiless plague.8 Somehow I get the feeling that choral conjurings of copulation and being tied to a chair wouldn’t have sat well with prime time viewers.
-And yet, bowdlerized as it was, the following passage passed under the radar of the purveyors of propriety:
+But because he did so through poetry, employing the H-word along the way, his song—like Newton’s with its G-word—becomes fodder for all manner of communal confabs, including Biden’s Tuesday tribute to those taken by a pitiless plague.8 Somehow I get the feeling that choral conjurings of copulation and being bound wouldn’t have sat well with prime time viewers.
+And yet, bowdlerized as it was, a passage passed under the radar of the purveyors of propriety:

 But all I’ve ever learned from love

 Was how to shoot somebody who outdrew ya